 10.8 Confidentiality

 Certain information provided by each Party (the “Disclosing Party”) to the other Party (the “Receiving Party”) pursuant to the provisions of this Agreement may be considered confidential and/or proprietary (“Confidential Information”).
-To be considered confidential, such information must be clearly marked “Confidential Information.”
+To be considered confidential, such information must be clearly marked or identified as “Confidential Information.”

-10.8.2 The Receiving Party agrees not to disclose Confidential Information to any third party not a Representative of the Receiving Party absent advance written consent of the Disclosing Party, except as may be necessary to enforce the terms of this Agreement, provided that the Receiving Party uses reasonable efforts to maintain the confidentiality of such information in any proceeding or suit to enforce this Agreement.
+10.8.2 The Receiving Party agrees not to disclose Confidential Information to any third party not a Representative [not defined] of the Receiving Party absent advance written consent of the Disclosing Party, except as may be necessary to enforce the terms of this Agreement, provided that the Receiving Party uses reasonable efforts to maintain the confidentiality of such information in any proceeding or suit to enforce this Agreement.
 The Receiving Party further agrees that, with respect to Confidential Information, it shall (a) restrict disclosure of Confidential Information solely to its Representatives on a need-to-know basis; and (b) advise those Representatives of their obligations with respect to the Confidential Information.

 Confidential Information shall not be deemed to include information which: